 Saffron has been shown to powerfully affect serotonin in the brain.
 Serotonin is a neurotransmitter associated with anxiety and mood.
-Saffron essentially helps keep more serotonin available within synapses of the brain, leading to decreased anxiety and an overall sense of improved mood.
+Saffron essentially helps keep more serotonin available within synapses (junction between two nerves) of the brain, leading to decreased anxiety and an overall sense of improved mood.
 In addition to the amplification of synaptic serotonin, saffron and its active components have been found to potentiate other important neurotransmitters of the brain that promote mood, motivation and attention, including dopamine and norepinephrine .

 4- May Reduce Premenstrual Symptoms